anasidorovich/rsschool-cv/cv.md

 Gomel, Belarus

 - Took part in the development of end-to-end solution for e-commerce:

-wrote protocols for communication with different external systems (Fraud Analyzer, merchants, acquirers)
+ 1. wrote protocols for communication with different external systems (Fraud Analyzer, merchants, acquirers)

-- --wrote integration modules according to payment schemas;
+ 2. wrote integration modules according to payment schemas;
-- --worked on performance improvement (wrote cache functionality for entities);
+ 3. worked on performance improvement (wrote cache functionality for entities);
-- --implemented multithreading functionality;
+ 4. implemented multithreading functionality;
-- --wrote setting tools for configuring payment process, monitoring tool that displays payment related transactions sent from client side;
+ 5. wrote setting tools for configuring payment process, monitoring tool that displays payment related transactions sent from client side;

 - Was involved in the application support.
 - Performed unit tests of solutions.